AP source: Biden to drop Trump’s military transgender ban | WTOP

-WASHINGTON (AP) — President Joe Biden is set to issue an executive order to reverse a Pentagon policy that largely bars transgender individuals from joining the military, dumping a ban ordered by President Donald Trump in a tweet during his first year in office, a person briefed on the decision tells The Associated Press.
+WASHINGTON (AP) — President Joe Biden signed an order Monday reversing a Trump-era Pentagon policy that largely barred transgender individuals from serving in the military.

+The new order, which Biden signed in the Oval Office during a meeting with Defense Secretary Lloyd Austin, overturns a ban ordered by President Donald Trump in a tweet during his first year in office.
+It immediately prohibits any service member from being forced out of the military on the basis of gender identity.
-Biden has been widely expected to overturn the Trump policy in his early days in office.
-The White House could announce the move as early as Monday, according to the person briefed on the decision who spoke on the condition of anonymity to discuss the order.

-The move to reverse the policy has the support of Biden’s newly confirmed defense secretary, retired Army Gen. Lloyd Austin, who spoke of the need to overturn it during his Senate confirmation hearing last week.

-“I support the president’s plan or plan to overturn the ban,” Austin said.
-“If you’re fit and you’re qualified to serve and you can maintain the standards, you should be allowed to serve.”

 The decision comes as Biden plans to turn his attention to equity issues that he believes continue to shadow nearly all aspects of American life.
-Ahead of his inauguration, Biden’s transition team circulated a memo from Ron Klain, now the White House chief of staff, that sketched out Biden’s plan to use his first full week as president “to advance equity and support communities of color and other underserved communities.”
+Ahead of his inauguration, Biden’s transition team circulated a memo saying Biden planned to use his first full week as president “to advance equity and support communities of color and other underserved communities.”

+As he signed the order on Monday, Biden said, “What I’m doing is enabling all qualified Americans to serve their country in uniform.”

+“America is stronger, at home and around the world, when it is inclusive.
+The military is no exception,” the order says.
+“Allowing all qualified Americans to serve their country in uniform is better for the military and better for the country because an inclusive force is a more effective force.
+Simply put, it’s the right thing to do and is in our national interest.”

 Until a few years ago service members could be discharged from the military for being transgender, but that changed during the Obama administration.
 In 2016, Defense Secretary Ash Carter announced that transgender people already serving in the military would be allowed to serve openly.
 And the military set July 1, 2017, as the date when transgender individuals would be allowed to enlist.